The Minimization of Random Hypergraphs: Distinct Sets and Minimality

-We now turn to the main statements.
-A set $S \subseteq [n]$ is in $\min(\B_{n,m,p})$ if and only if it is sampled in one of the $m$ trials and no proper subset is sampled.
-The probability for both events depends only on the cardinality $|S|$ as sets with the same number of elements are equally likely.
+Regarding the main statements, some fixed set $S \subseteq [n]$ is in $\min(\B_{n,m,p})$ if and only if it is sampled in one of the $m$ trials and no proper subset is sampled.
+The probability for both events depends only on $|S|$ as all sets with the same cardinality are equally likely.

-Generating any \emph{other} set than $[i]$ in a single trial has probability $1-p^i(1-p)^{n-i}$.
-This probability does not change over the independent trials, giving an expectation of